cultuurnet/stoplight-docs-authentication/docs/user-access-token.md

 ## Audience

 Both authorization flows require an `audience` parameter when redirecting the user to the authorization server to log in.
 In both scenarios the audience must be set to  `https://api.publiq.be`.

-## Scope

-When redirecting the user to the authorization server to log in, you will need to specify one or more `scope`(s) that should be included in the resulting token.
-The exact scopes are determined by which APIs you need access to.
-More info can be found in the [scopes](./scopes.md) documentation page.